robertbaker13/phase-0-handbook/FAQ.md

 **Q: What are the hours at DBC?** <br>
 **A:** This depends on the location.
 Ask the [facilitator](contact-and-support-list.md) in the introductory session.

-**Q: I'm trying to add the office hour and cohort google calendar to my calendar, and it says I don't have access.
+**Q: I'm trying to add the office hour calendar to my calendar, and it says I don't have access.
 What do I do?**<br>
 **A:** There are a few reasons this could happen, but it's almost always a permissions issue.
 As you can imagine, we don't want just ANYONE able to add themselves to sessions, so we only allow certain people viewing and editing access.
 We do this through google groups.